On 75th anniversary of the end of World War II, it’s time to honour India’s role in fighting fascism

 This historical amnesia is still widespread.
 Even today, while history textbooks in India focus on the Indian National Army and its campaign against the British during the War, the British Indian Army campaigns – of equal repute, bravery, and importance – are more or less omitted.
 The commemoration of many historical battles and campaigns of the Indian forces from the Second World War is still mostly restricted to the armed forces.
 The names of battles such as Monte Cassino, Tobruk, or Meiktila, where much Indian blood was spilt, have been forgotten.

 To view the service of the British Indian Army during the Second World War as some colonial humiliation is highly myopic.
 We must remember that this army played a vital role in the crucial conflict against the powers of fascism and authoritarianism.
-Much like the Indian National Amry, which fought for the freedom of India, the British India Army too fought for freedom from dictatorial and genocidal regimes.
+Much like the Indian National Army, which fought for the freedom of India, the British India Army too fought for freedom from dictatorial and genocidal regimes.
 In many ways, it helped ensure that the world order India would enter after Independence would be dominated by democratic and liberal forces.
 After 75 years, it is about time we acknowledge this.

 Currently at SOAS, Ranvijay Singh is a keen, albeit amateur, aficionado of military and South Asian history as well as mountaineering literature.
 His Twitter handle is @ranvijayhada.